-In the 'SafeDNS account' section you need to enter the parameters of your SafeDNS account by clicking 'Log in'.
+In the 'SafeDNS account' section, you need to enter your SafeDNS account's parameters by clicking 'Log in'.
 If you do not have a SafeDNS account yet, click 'Create account'.

-The 'Assigment of protection policies to devices' section appears.
-The setting in this section comes down to assigning filtering profiles to permanent home network devices (registered in Keenetic) and to occasionally appearances (guest network and unregistered devices).
+The 'Assignment of protection policies to devices' section appears.
+This section's setting comes down to assigning filtering policies to permanent home network devices (registered in Keenetic) and occasionally appearances (guest network and unregistered devices).

-For example, we will assign the 'Default filtering profile to three registered devices, and assign the 'No protection' profile to all other devices.
+For example, we will assign the 'Default' filtering policy to three registered devices, and assign the 'No protection' policy to all other devices.

-In the 'Default policy' field you can specify a profile that will be applied to all unregistered devices, including those connected to the Guest segment.
+In the 'Default policy' field, you can specify a policy applied to all unregistered devices, including those connected to the Guest segment.

-Our example uses a free trial account on the SafeDNS website and a 'Default' profile.
-If the account is paid, several profiles created by the user himself will be available, and you can share access rights between registered and unregistered devices (for example, guest devices can only access certain categories, while home devices can be granted more complete access, or vice versa).
-It is also possible to vary profiles between different devices registered on the home network (e.g. a freer profile on your computer, a more secure profile on your child's computer).
+Our example uses a free trial account on the SafeDNS website and a 'Default' policy.
+If the account is a paid one, several policies created by the user himself will be available.
+You can share access rights between registered and unregistered devices (for example, guest devices can only access certain categories, while home devices can be granted more complete access or vice versa).
+It is also possible to vary policy between different devices registered on the home network (e.g. a freer policy on your computer, a more secure policy on your child's computer).

-There is also a 'No protection' profile, which does not provide any traffic filtering.
-For the required hosts will be used provider DNS-servers.
-For example, children's computers can be covered by a filter, and adults can use DNS-servers provided by the ISP.
+There is also a 'No protection' policy, which does not provide any traffic filtering.
+The required hosts will be using the provider's DNS servers.
+For example, children's computers can be covered by a filter, and adults can use DNS servers provided by the ISP.

-From a registered device through a web browser we will try to access the following sites:
+From a registered device, we will try to access the following sites:

-rutracker.org (allowed in filters, but prohibited in exceptions).
-Access to the site will be blocked and the corresponding message will be displayed.
+thepiratebay.org (allowed in filters, but prohibited in exceptions).
+Access to the site will be blocked, and the corresponding message will be displayed.

-xbox.com (blocked in filters, no entry in exceptions).
-Access to the site will be blocked and the corresponding message will be displayed.
+jackdaniels.com (blocked in filters, no entry in exceptions).
+Access to the site will be blocked, and the corresponding message will be displayed.